wizkidweb/PHP-Mustache-MVC-Framework/README.md

 With the `Query()` method, an array is returned with the values requested.

 ## Models
 You can add your own classes as models to interpret data from the database or add additional functionality.
 To do so, simply add your model class to the `model` folder, and append it with `.class.php`.
 For example, if you have a model class called `myModel`, the file would be `myModel.class.php`.
-It will automatically be added to the registry for use in your controllers.
+When you want to use the class in your controller, it will be autoloaded when you instantiate it.